 Learn About the Role of a Trust Protector

-Trust protector definition: An independent third party or institution given the authority to perform certain duties with regard to a trust.
+A trust protector is an independent third party or institution given the authority to perform certain duties with regard to a trust.

 Who May Serve as a Trust Protector?

 As an independent third party, the trust protector cannot be related to the trustmaker or to any of the trustees or trust beneficiaries.
 Sometimes the trust agreement—the trust's formation documents—will specifically name a trust protector, but it might instead just lay out the process by which a trust protector can be appointed instead.
 If the trustmaker is married, his spouse may be granted the power to appoint someone.

 Otherwise, the trust beneficiaries can nominate someone and the court can appoint that individual.
 If the trust agreement names a specific individual, the document should also specify how he should be replaced if the initial individual is unable or unwilling to serve when called to action.